 Quick overview:

 Trouble is already pre-programmed with many types of hardware in connection with Windows 98 power management.
 If, for example, you switch to standby mode and Windows refuses to do so due to incompatibilities with your components, in many cases only the PowerManagement Troubleshooter, which comes directly from Microsoft, can help.
 It will help you to localize the faulty hardware.
-A targeted driver update will then often help.
+Often a targeted driver update will then help.

 And this is how you proceed: